 Neil’s top tips for your best Christmas tree yet

-Most of us only have to put up one Christmas tree, but Head Gardener Neil Miller has 300 to deal with each year!
+Most of us only have to put up one Christmas tree, but Head Gardener Neil Miller has over 300 to deal with each year!

 Thankfully Neil says putting up hundreds of festive firs is a highlight of his job at Hever.